BetonQuest/BetonQuest/docs/Documentation/Visual-Effects/Notifications/Notification-Settings.md

 ---
 icon: material/volume-high
 ---
-BetonQuest features a powerful notify system that allows you to display any information to your players.
+BetonQuest features a powerful notification system that allows you to display any information to your players.
 You can freely choose between many NotifyIO's like simple chat output, (sub)titles, advancements or sounds.
 They all come with unique options that allow you to customize them.
 Just take a look at this example configuration: